 Santi Thompson, Associate Dean for Research and Student Engagement and the Eva Digital Research Endowed Library Professor at the University of Houston (UH), serves as Primary Investigator for the grant.
-At UH Santi leads a portfolio of three departments: Information & Access Services, Research Services, and Teaching & Learning.
+At UH Santi leads a portfolio of five departments: Health Sciences Libraries, Information & Access Services, Open Education Services, Research Services, and Teaching & Learning.

 He publishes on the assessment of digital repository metadata, software, and content reuse.
 Santi is currently the co-facilitator of the Digital Library Federation Assessment Interest Group.
 Twitter: @SantiThompson